 Can you have compost without rank smells and rodents?

 Yes, you can!
 But, with summer just around the corner, warmer weather brings more than just sunshine—it can also mean more pests and ripe smells around food scraps.
 But don’t worry, whether you’re sorting food scraps for kerbside collection or composting at home, you can prevent these problems.
-Here are our best tips for making the most of your compostables…
+Here are our best tips for achieving compost without rank smells and rodents, while making the most of your compostables.

-Keep kitchen scraps cool and dry - and outdoor compost warm and moist
+Keep kitchen scraps cool & dry; compost warm & moist for odour-free composting

 Take out your kitchen food scraps regularly so that your indoor container stays relatively dry and odourless.
 Your kitchen caddy should be in a cool, dry location (not a sunny windowsill!).
 On the other hand, once your scraps have left the house and hit the compost pile, you want to promote decomposition so moisture and warmth is necessary.

-We all know that baking soda is a great natural deodoriser…but did you know you can use it to clean out your bins - or even add it to your food scraps pile to absorb and neutralise smells!
-Simply sprinkle on and mix in (but don’t add too much baking soda to your compost as you don’t want to disrupt the balance of microbes and harm beneficial bacteria).
+We all know that baking soda is a great natural deodoriser…but did you know you can use it to clean out your bins—or even add it to your food scraps pile to absorb and neutralise smells?
+Simply sprinkle on and mix in (but don’t add too much baking soda to your compost, as you don’t want to disrupt the balance of microbes or harm beneficial bacteria).

 If you’re using a kitchen caddy or any food scraps container, lining it with compostable bin liners—like Ecopack compostable liners—helps make the process a lot cleaner and more convenient.
 Ecopack bags are made with GMO-free cornstarch and will break down safely in compost along with your food scraps.
 Don’t forget to tie the top.